Gemstones Episode 1.5: Baby Billy and Eli compete for Aimee-Leigh. Plus water sports and donkey dicks

 Billy blames Eli for ruining his come-back: "You're the one who splashed all that sperm all over her."
 This is a very odd way of describing heterosexual intercourse, more accurate for guys beat ing off.
 Billy seems very jealous; does he wish that Eli had splashed sperm all over him?

 The screenshot shows Baby Billy in pain, behind window slats that look like bars.
-He is trapped, unable to move beyond his child-star days, blaming Eli for ruining his life.
+He is trapped, unable to move beyond his days of performing with Aimee-Leigh, blaming Eli for ruining his life.
 In Season 3, Eli's other brother-in-law will blame him too, with more violent results.

 The Birthday Party: